-The Dundee (pronounced DinDear locally) athletic club and the Dundee Hysterical Society run a 21km foot race called the Isandlwana 21 or The Fugitives’ Trail every January – closest Sunday to the 21st which is when the homeland-defending Zooloos routed the wickedly-invading Poms in 1879, and Queen Vic dished out VC’s by the dozen like smarties to cover up their embarrassment.
-Or some such, take my dodgy history lessons with a sack of cerebos salt.
+The Dundee (pronounced DinDear locally) athletic club and the Dundee Hysterical Society run a 21km foot race called the Isandlwana 21 or The Fugitives’ Trail half marathon every January on the closest Sunday to the 22nd which is when the homeland-defending Zooloos routed the wickedly-invading Poms in 1879 and gave them a well-deserved smack on the snoot.
+After this thrashing Mrs Queen Vic dished out her Crosses by the dozen like smarties to cover up their embarrassment.
+A fig leaf for the Empire’s nakedness, I say.

 The race starts on a hill overlooking the Isandlwana mountain and ends at Rorke’s Drift.

 The oke who started the race looked like a drunken Pommy colonel.
-He had no gun, whistle or trumpet.
+He had no gun, no whistle nor no trumpet.
 He rambled on about who had done what to whom in 1879 – a potted history – and then, when the ‘off’ time arrived he shouted:

 “THE ZULUS ARE AFTER YOU!!
 RUN!

 ‘Course, in my specific case, all the Zooloos running that day were well ahead of me.
 Nevertheless, just like Mrs Queen Vic, the DinDear athletic club dished out Victoria Crosses liberally that day, even to slow coaches.